hbc/NGS_Data_Analysis_Course/sessionII/lessons/01_QC_trimming.md

 Approximate time: 60 minutes

 ## Learning Objectives:
-* Use Trimmommatic to clean FastQ reads
+* Explore trimming strategies for improving the quality of FASTQ reads
 * Use a `for` loop to automate operations on multiple files

 ##Quality Control - Trimming